 After you visit one of locals’ and visitors’ favorite museums in Mid-Coast Maine, you can explore the many other things to do in Rockland Maine.
 For instance, you could take a walk on the Rockland Harbor Trail or visit the Rockland Breakwater Lighthouse.

-Awesome Restaurants Near the Farnsworth Art Museum
+Great Restaurants Near the Farnsworth Art Museum

 Aside from nature and the arts, Mid-Coast Maine is known for its lobster and delicious restaurants.
 Two of our top recommendations are Cafe Miranda and Primo Restaurant, both of which are located close to the Farnsworth Art Museum.